smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 ## Alternatives considered

 An addition to the system capability mangers could be adding listeners for windows with a specified window ID instead of listening for all windows in a `DISPLAYS` notification.
-This would be helpful and convenient for screen managers and the application to get notified on specific window changes only.
+This would be helpful and convenient for screen managers and the application to be notified on specific window changes only.